advancedresearch/advancedresearch.github.io/blog/2023-03-13-reinterpreting-computational-paradoxes.md

 ### Computational Paradoxes

-A computational paradox is different from a logical paradox, in the sense that it has additional meaning besides, also in a such way that it can be difficult to view it as a logical paradox.
+A computational paradox is different from a logical paradox, in the sense that it has additional meaning besides merely being a paradox, also in a such way that it can be difficult to view it as a logical paradox.

 For example, [Gödel numbering](https://en.wikipedia.org/wiki/G%C3%B6del_numbering) is a method to create computational paradoxes.